Bandyer/Bandyer-Android-SDK/README.md

 ### Observe SDK client state

 Observing client SDK status let you be notified through **BandyerSDKClientObserver** when the client is up and running, and when it is in the right state to initialize a call or a chat through **BandyerModuleObserver**, even after app has been resumed from pause.
-Although the observers are not required in order to use Bandyer SDK, you will receive errors while creating calls and chat before the client is ready, so it is highly recommended to observe status changes as showed in the following code.
+Although the observers are not required in order to use Bandyer SDK, you will receive errors while creating calls and chat before the client is ready, so it is highly recommended to observe status changes as shown in the following code.

 ```java
 BandyerSDKClient.getInstance().addObserver(new BandyerSDKClientObserver() {